istio/istio.io/content/en/faq/distributed-tracing/how-envoy-based-tracing-works.md

 Envoy:

-- generates request IDs and trace headers (i.e. `X-B3-TraceId`) for requests as they flow through the proxy
+- generates request IDs and trace headers (i.e., `X-B3-TraceId`) for requests as they flow through the proxy
-- generates trace spans for each request based on request and response metadata (i.e. response time)
+- generates trace spans for each request based on request and response metadata (i.e., response time)
 - sends the generated trace spans to the tracing backends
 - forwards the trace headers to the proxied application